ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

   -n, --name string          Name of the deployable image created for the captured instance.
   -r, --region string        Cloud Object Storage region (au-syd, br-sao, ca-tor, eu-de, eu-es, eu-gb, jp-osa, jp-tok, us-east, us-south).
 Required if destination is cloud-storage.
   -s, --secret-key string    Cloud Object Storage HMAC secret key.
 Required if destination is cloud-storage.
+  -u, --user-tags strings    Comma separated list of user tags to be attached to the instance capture.
-  -v, --volumes strings      Comma separated list of volume identifiers or names to associate with the instance.
+  -v, --volumes strings      Comma separated list of volume identifiers or names to include in the captured instance.
 ```

 ---